Home / About / Local History / History Archives

 The Moore History Archives at Historic Yellow Springs preserves and provides access to documentary evidence of the history of the village of Yellow Springs.
 Collections are available for scholarly research, exhibitions, journalism, documentary productions, school programs and other research and educational activities and for those who want to know about people, places, and events in the past.

-The collections represent the eight record groups that interpret the history here.
+The collections represent the twelve research groups that interpret the history here.
 They include:

 In addition to paper-based textual records, many collections contain photographs, sound recordings, artwork, artifacts such as furnishings, archaeological finds, and limited motion picture films and videotapes.
 A small reference library is available.